 Wolf will be showing work with Monica King Contemporary at the upcoming Intersect Chicago: SOFA art Fair this November.

 Heidi Curko was born on Shelter Island, NY, and resides in Hudson County, NJ, where she has been a practicing artist since the 1990’s.
 Her drawn gestural works and paintings are deeply evocative, reflecting her “inner landscape” in a similar way that her earlier images of waterscapes and atmospheric scenes reflect mood and emotion.
 Her work has been shown in NYC at the Walter Wickiser Gallery, Gallery 825 in Los Angeles, Galleria 360 in Florence, Italy.
 Additionally, she has been represented at Aqua Art Miami and the Affordable Art Fair, Milan.

 My artwork flows freely onto panel boards and paper.
-I have spent decades devoted to the study of the beauty, destruction, and the sacredness of the land.
-My artwork is about being invited by the trees to have conversation about how the world began.
+I have spent decades devoted to the study of the beauty, destruction, and sacredness of the land.
+My artwork is about being invited by the trees to have a conversation about how the world began.
 In my stay at ESKFF Heidi Curko and I are working in collaboration.
 Our lives changed at the beginning of Covid 19.
-The isolation and stress impaired our art making process.
+The isolation and stress impaired our art-making process.
 We intend to reconstitute that part of us that frees our being to become whole again.